DeveloperC286/conventional_commits_next_version/README.md

 From the logs we can see that the commit `6014e39bca3a1e8445aa0fb2a435f6181e344c451` has the Conventional Commits type of `feat`.
 The feat type will increment the minor Semantic Versioning from `1.14.0` to `1.15.0`.

-All the other commits will be parsed and the next Semantic Versioning  will be printed the standard out and can then be used as input for other tools.
+There are no more Conventional Commits which will increment the Semantic Versioning, so the calculated Semantic Versioning is printed to standard out.

 ```
 > 1.15.0